sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### WeightMultiplier

 Google-OR-Tools using costs as integers, but we would like to use floating-point numbers.
-Simple round function not enough in small task space, this multiplier scales up with the given number or scale it automatically.
+A simple round function is not enough in a small task space; this multiplier automatically scales up with the given number or scale.

 |   Type    | Rule   |
 | --------- | ------ |